 - 1. Where communication channels are required for the protective relay system purposes, the communication facilities shall have a degree of reliability no less than that of the other protective relay system components.
-For extra security, the output contacts from two independent channels may be wired in series. - 2.
-Where communication channels are required in each of the two protective relay systems, the channels shall be separated physically and designed to minimize the risk of both channels being disabled simultaneously by a single contingency. - 3.
+For extra security, the output contacts from two (2) independent channels may be wired in series. - 2.
+Where communication channels are required in each of the two (2) protective relay systems, the channels shall be separated physically and designed to minimize the risk of both channels being disabled simultaneously by a single contingency. - 3.
 Communication channels shall be provided with means to verify signal performance. - 4.
-Other considerations - Report loss of channel over SCADA - Automatic testing of power line carrier (PLC) is desirable to reduce false trips from failure to block - Split up PLC loads between DC sources so that loss of one fuse does not disable all the carrier sets.
-If all the carrier sets were to be disabled, then multiple false trips during a fault could result.
+Other considerations - Report loss of channel over SCADA - Automatic testing of power line carrier (PLC) is desirable to reduce false trips from failure to block - Split up PLC Loads between DC sources so that loss of one (1) fuse does not disable all the carrier sets.
+If all the carrier sets were to be disabled, then multiple false trips during a fault could result. - See also Section 8.3.4, TDSP and QSE Supplied Communications.